lbl-srg/obc/specification/source/cdl.rst

 and the Project Haystack identifier as ``{"@id": "THeaCoiSup_in"}``.
 This will avoid the user having to repeat the name of the instance and makes it less prone to errors and inconsistencies.

-The metadata defined in the class definition annotations will be accessible to other instances (inputs, outputs etc.) defined within the class.
+*fixme: what does 'accessible' mean?
+An instance does not access anything?* The metadata defined in the class definition annotations will be accessible to other instances (inputs, outputs etc.) defined within the class.
-Additionally, the ``metadata`` of an instance can refer to the semantic information for the same ``metadataLanguage`` of other instances declared in the class (or in inherited classes).
+Additionally, the ``metadata`` of an instance can refer to the semantic information for the same ``metadataLanguage`` of *fixme: not clear.
+What does 'other' mean?
+I think you want to say refer to the ``metadataLanguage` declaration of the enclosing class?* other instances declared in the class (or in inherited classes).

-Tools that process CDL can interpret the ``semantic`` section, but for control purposes CDL will ignore it.
+*fixme: This has already been stated above: *...that does not affect the computations..."* Tools that process CDL can interpret the ``semantic`` section, but for control purposes CDL will ignore it.
 [This avoids potential conflict for entities that are declared differently across these metadata schemas and CDL, and may be conflicting.]